braddmg/Metagenomics/README.md

 ```
 New data will be saved in a new folder named trimmed.

 Then use bowtie2 to remove reads associated with the human genome.
-Please review this link to download the indexed human genome. https://benlangmead.github.io/aws-indexes/bowtie
+Please review this [link](https://benlangmead.github.io/aws-indexes/bowtie)to download the indexed human genome.
 ```bash
 for i in `ls -1 *_1.fastq.gz | sed 's/_1.fastq.gz//'`; do
 bowtie2 -p 8 -x databases/references/H.sapiens_hg19/bowtie2/hg19 \